Do you want to show empty categories in WordPress widgets?

 By default, the Gutenberg block for categories and the site editor widget in WordPress don’t show categories that have no posts assigned to them.

-In this article, we’ll show you how to easily show these empty categories in WordPress widgets or blocks.
+In this article, we will show you how to easily display these empty categories in WordPress widgets or blocks.

 Why Show Empty Categories in WordPress?